Electrocardiography: Screening

 For adults, evidence does not support the use of ECGs among those without symptoms or at low risk of cardiovascular disease as an effort for prevention.
 This is because an ECG may falsely indicate the existence of a problem, leading to misdiagnosis, the recommendation of invasive procedures, and overtreatment.
 However, persons employed in certain critical occupations, such as aircraft pilots, may be required to have an ECG as part of their routine health evaluations.
 Hypertrophic cardiomyopathy screening may also be considered in adolescents as part of a sports physical out of concern for sudden cardiac death.

 Electrocardiograph machines

+Mechanical cardiographs (apex cardiogram), developed in the 19th century, recorded heart movements by transmitting heart or chest wall motions to a spring and air chamber system.
+A writing lever traced these movements onto a smoked rotating cylinder, producing a cardiogram.
+Their accuracy was limited, as they captured all body movements, introducing errors.

-Electrocardiograms are recorded by machines that consist of a set of electrodes connected to a central unit.
+Modern day electrocardiograms are recorded by machines that consist of a set of electrodes connected to a central unit.

+In the late 19th century, scientists discovered the heart's electrical activity, leading to the electrocardiograph's development.
+Willem Einthoven's 1903 string galvanometer enabled precise measurement of these signals, revolutionizing cardiography.
+He received the 1924 Nobel Prize for this work.

 Early ECG machines were constructed with analog electronics, where the signal drove a motor to print out the signal onto paper.
 Today, electrocardiographs use analog-to-digital converters to convert the electrical activity of the heart to a digital signal.
 Many ECG machines are now portable and commonly include a screen, keyboard, and printer on a small wheeled cart.
 Recent advancements in electrocardiography include developing even smaller devices for inclusion in fitness trackers and smart watches.
 These smaller devices often rely on only two electrodes to deliver a single lead I. Portable twelve-lead devices powered by batteries are also available.

 Recording an ECG is a safe and painless procedure.
 The machines are powered by mains power but they are designed with several safety features including an earthed (ground) lead.